-Members of the Rehmannia plant genus are half hardy perennials that range in height from 30 cm to 1.8 m.
+Members of the Rehmannia plant genus are half hardy perennials that range in height from 30 cm to 1.8 m (1 to 6 feet).

 Rehmannia blooms from the latter half of spring until summer.